Free Online Wedding Dance Lessons

 I am not denying that hiring a professional dance instructor, or even better a choreographer is the optimum solution.
 After all, that's how I make my living!

 Unfortunately that's not always a practical solution.
-Attending regular dance lessons takes time and commitment.
+Attending regular dance classes or lessons takes time and commitment.
 Nowadays, with our busy lifestyles it can also be impractical and inconvenient.

 On the other hand, getting private lessons from a choreographer can be expensive.
 As we know, the budget for a wedding can get out of hand very quickly!